KANSAS INTERCOLLEGIATE ORCHESTRA

 Performance: Friday, Feb.
 28, 7:30 pm, Century II Concert Hall

-Registration Deadline: December 6, 2024
+Registration Deadline: Extended to December 11th, 2024

 Participation